emoji-gen/web-appview/README.md

 ## AppView for Emoji Generator

-The static pages for iOS/Android application WebView.
+:comet: The static pages for iOS and Android application WebView.

 ## Requirements